Catton, Derbyshire: Local bodies

 Catton parish is managed at the first level of public administration through parish meetings.

 At district level, the wider area is overseen by South Derbyshire district council.
 Derbyshire County Council provides the highest level strategic services locally.

 Economy

 Historic

-Although highly rural which encouraged much land use historically for agriculture and pastural farming, other local industry included some quarrying, with small scale former marl pits in the north close to the Catton Farm cottages and the minor road junction.
+Although highly rural which encouraged much land use historically for agriculture and pastoral farming, other local industry included some quarrying, with small scale former marl pits in the north close to the Catton Farm cottages and the minor road junction.
 A gravel pit was in use alongside the River Trent in the very north Ryelands area, the wider area to the west also involved in mining.
 There is a field named Brick Kiln Pit to the south of the parish, close to Catton Park, although there are no above ground remains.
 As for labour in the late 1800s, reported hired help on hand at Catton Hall included servants, gardeners and gamekeepers.
 Also reported as a local occupation were Arnold & Whittingham auctioneers, based in both Catton and Coton in the Elms.